 Step 3: Thereafter, in Device Manager, click your computer so that it is highlighted.

 Step 4: Afterwards, Click ”Action”, and then click ”Scan” for hardware changes.

 Step 5: Lastly, Check the USB device to see whether it is working.

 Nowadays, there are loads of different programs available for recovering the USB Device.
 Let us analyze an effective recovery software - AnyRecover that can help you to recover data from USB Device.
 This software is easy to use and works quite quickly.
-Furthermore, it is copulative with all the versions of Windows.
+Furthermore, it is copulative with all the versions of Windows, including the latest Windows 11.
 Together with the accessible interface, the software does not need an expert to install it.
 You can do it by yourself without anyone’s assistance.

 1,000,000 + Downloads

 It retrieves data back from any USB devices, PCs and external storage media entirely and efficiently.